 - The Nicknamer: Talia gives nicknames to everyone, herself included.

-- Teacher/Student Romance: Subverted, because they wait until Larry graduates.
+- Subverted, because they wait until Larry graduates.

-- Well they wait until he leaves her class and he dosen't enroll in her next one next fall to purposfully avert this.
+- Well they wait until he leaves her class and he doesn't enroll in her next one next fall to purposefully avert this.